artur-gajewski/FileBank/README.md

 $newFile = $fileBank->save('/tmp/myfile.jpg');
 ```

-The return value is the file's FileBank entity from which you can get information. $file->getId() is the most important
+The return value is the file's FileBank entity from which you can get information usable in view helper.
-as this id is the folder name in which the file resides in.

 ## Downloading files from FileBank